Australia Day: Contemporary celebrations

-The various celebrations and civic ceremonies such as citizenship ceremonies, the Australian of the Year awards and the Australia Day Honours (introduced in 1975) only started to be performed on Australia Day from around the 1950s onwards.
+The various celebrations and civic ceremonies such as citizenship ceremonies, the Australian of the Year awards and the Australia Day Honours (introduced in 1975) started being performed on Australia Day from around the 1950s.

-Since 1988, participation in Australia Day has increased, and in 1994 all states and territories began to celebrate a unified public holiday on 26 January – regardless of the day of the week – for the first time.
-Previously, some states had celebrated the public holiday on a Monday or Friday to ensure a long weekend.
+After 1988, participation in Australia Day increased, and in 1994 all states and territories began to celebrate a unified public holiday on 26 January – regardless of the day of the week – for the first time.
+Previously, some states had celebrated the public holiday on a Monday or Friday to provide a long weekend.
 Research conducted in 2007 reported that 28% of Australians polled attended an organised Australia Day event and a further 26% celebrated with family and friends.
 This reflected the results of an earlier research project where 66% of respondents anticipated that they would actively celebrate Australia Day 2005.

 Outdoor concerts, community barbecues, sports competitions, festivals and fireworks are some of the many events held in communities across Australia.
 These official events are presented by the National Australia Day Council, an official council or committee in each state and territory, and local committees.

 In Sydney, the harbour is a focus and boat races are held, such as a ferry race and the tall ships race.
-In Adelaide, the key celebrations are "Australia Day in the City" which is a parade, concert and fireworks display held in Elder Park, with a new outdoor art installation in 2019 designed to acknowledge, remember and recognise Aboriginal people who have contributed to the community.
+In Adelaide, the key celebrations are "Australia Day in the City" involving a parade, concert and fireworks display held in Elder Park, with a new outdoor art installation in 2019 designed to acknowledge, remember and recognise Aboriginal people who have contributed to the community.
 Featuring the People's March and the Voyages Concert, Melbourne's events focus strongly on the celebration of multiculturalism.
-In Perth, for many years until 2022, the Skyworks were the largest single event presented each Australia Day.
+In Perth, for many years until 2022, the Skyworks were the largest single event presented each Australia Day; the display was replaced by a more modest one coupled with a drone show the following year.

+Since 2012, with the exceptions of 2015 and 2020–22, a Big Blue match between Melbourne Victory FC and Sydney FC has been played annually on Australia Day.